gkhmalad/IIS-OracleXE/README.md

 - DDL for the database

 ## Setting Up
 IIS should be configured with PHP manager application form the web platform installer to allow oci-8 for PHP integration with Oracle database.
 PHP 8 should be installed from the web platform installer as well.
-The website uses a specific username/password combination which should be changed in all of the files where it is present.
+The website uses a specific username/password combination which should be changed `DatabaseConnection.php` file.
 The database name and host should also be changed, in the default case the database is XE on localhost.
 After this everything should run as intended.